tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 1. Select the &lt;body> element and make 2 style changes:
   - The fontFamily shall be "sans-serif"
-  - The font color shall be "reddish" (specify a red shade in hexadecimal)
+  - The font color shall be "reddish" (specify a red shade in hexadecimal) **Power tip:** `document.body` is a handy shortcut property for getting a reference to the &lt;body> element.
 6. Select the first paragraph and make some changes:
-  - The inner HTML will contain the text "Report your UFO sightings here:" and have a working link to http://www.nuforc.org
+  - The inner HTML will contain the text "Report your UFO sightings here:" and have a working link to http://www.nuforc.org -  **Power tip:** In JavaScript string, single-quotes `'` can be nested inside of double-quotes `"`
   - There will be `.style` changes:
     - the font `color` is "green"
     - the `font-weight` is "bold"